yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 I am leading the research of the **MIND Lab** -- the **M**ixed **IN**telligence **D**evelopment for programming lab (ask us how long it took us to find a name for our lab finally!).
-Our research focuses on understanding and combining developer and machine intelligence to improve the effectiveness and efficiency in the software development process.
+Our research focuses on understanding and combining human and machine intelligence to improve the effectiveness and efficiency in the software development process.
 Occasionaly I also work on other fun projects with my students.

+Our research has been supported by NSF, GitHub and Vanderbilt Immersion.
+Our work has been published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM) as well as Systems, HCI and psychology (e.g., ASPLOS, CSCW,JMIR), with three ACM SIGSOFT Distinguished Paper
+Awards (ICSE 2019, FSE 2023, ICSE 2024).

 I received my PhD in Computer Science at the University of Michigan in 2021.
 My advisor was [Prof. Westley Weimer](http://web.eecs.umich.edu/~weimerw).
 I received my MS in Computer Engineering at University of Virginia in